Faculty & Staff

 Cindy M. Christian holds a PhD in Political Science from Binghamton University in Binghamton, New York.
 Her areas of interest include international relations, international political economy, Latin American politics, and women and politics.
 She has taught both political science and women's studies courses over the past fifteen years.
 She has traveled to Honduras and Mexico to study development programs and the impact of global economic policies.
 She is currently the Program Associate for UMD's Royal D. Alworth, Jr. Institute for International Studies.
 She enjoys reading fiction and spending time with her family which includes her partner, originally from Iran and a Professor of Political Science at the University of Wisconsin Superior; her five-year-old daughter, Isabel (named after Isabel Allende); and her West-Highland Terrier, Miss Jean Brodie.

 Dr. Das joined UMD in Fall 2005 after teaching for a year at Wayne State University (Michigan).
 She has a PhD in Political Science from Northern Arizona University.
-Her current research focuses on strategic culture, security issues in India-US relations, and South Asian politics.
-She is currently working on her book manuscript on strategic culture and international relationsunder contract with Sage Publications.
-Her articles have been published in International Politics; Indian Journal of Political Science; Journal of Asian and African Studies; Contemporary Politics; Asian Journal of Political Science; European Journal of Women’s Studies; Minerva Journal of Women and War; Asian Perspectives; Journal of Commonwealth and Comparative Politics; Journal of Development Alternatives and Area Studies; Women’s Studies International Forum; International Feminist Journal of Politics; Journal of Muslim Minority Affairs; Identity, Culture, and Politics; Social Identities; Third World Quarterly; and Comparative Studies of Asia, Africa, and the Middle East.
+Her current research focuses on cultural/post-colonial approaches in International relations; India-United States security relations, and South Asian politics.
+She is currently working on her book manuscripts on India’s strategic culture; India-United States security relations; and, India-Pakistan’s cultural norms and security dialogue.
+Some of her articles have been published in Journal of Asian and African Studies; International Studies Review; Asian Journal of Political Science; International Politics; Indian Journal of Political Science; Contemporary Politics; European Journal of Women’s Studies; Minerva Journal of Women and War; Asian Perspectives; Journal of Commonwealth and Comparative Politics; Journal of Development Alternatives and Area Studies; Women’s Studies International Forum; International Feminist Journal of Politics; Journal of Muslim Minority Affairs; Identity, Culture, and Politics; Social Identities; Third World Quarterly; and Comparative Studies of Asia, Africa, and the Middle East.

 Shannon Drysdale Walsh completed her Ph.D. from the University of Notre Dame in 2011, having spent over 18 months conducting fieldwork in the Latin America researching how countries have (and have not) appropriately responded to increasing reported levels of violence against women.
 Her primary field of research explains the development and variation in practices within specialized justice system institutions (police and courts) that address violence against women in Guatemala, Nicaragua, and Costa Rica.
 She also produces scholarship on crime in Latin America and the impacts of women's representation.
 Dr. Drysdale Walsh is the recipient of several nationally competitive awards and fellowships, including a Fulbright-Hays Doctoral Dissertation Research Abroad Fellowship and a Mellon/ACLS (American Council of Learned Societies) Dissertation Completion Fellowship.
 Her work has been published in journals such as Latin American Politics and Society and Studies in Social Justice.
 She is currently working on a book manuscript entitled “Engendering State Institutions: State Response to Violence against Women in Latin America.”
 She holds a Ph.D. and M.A. from the University of Notre Dame and a B.A. from the University of North Carolina at Chapel Hill.